Meet the Founder

 The ‘haves’ still have and the ‘have nots’ suffer.
 I remain sceptical as to the perceived value of design per se, and as to how it remains a ‘nice to have’ both in industry and the public sector, and not a ‘must have’.
 I want to agitate this complacency.
 Not to conform, to challenge the status quo because I believe design has an intrinsic value–actually its entire purpose–to help people and by making change.

 This ideology was founded on two life affirming experiences: recently at the Royal College of Art where I had the opportunity to re-examine the pioneering work of Bruce Archer, Ken Baynes and Phil Roberts who set out frameworks for design and design education in the 1970s and 80s; and my first job after graduating from LCP (London College of Communication) as a junior designer at Factory Records and the Haçienda with Tony Wilson and Peter Saville.
-Tony was a was at heart, an academic, hippy and anarchist, rather lovely summarized as a Cultural Capitalist on his headstone.
+Tony was at heart, an academic, hippy and anarchist, rather lovely summarized as a Cultural Capitalist on his headstone.
 To me he was all about creating cultural impact through music, design and architecture.
 Wilson was great for soundbites, many of which I wish I could write here but amongst polite company I will have to keep to myself.
 Here’s one that’s relevant to this article: “We had a heroic attitude to artistic freedom, and we thought normal contracts were a bit vulgar–somehow not punk.
 But that was the whole point–we weren’t a regular record label.”

 And this is very possibly the DNA of Design School Asia.
 Learning by doing, or in Wilson’s words, praxis.
 Wilson had two definitions of this in his life: “doing something because you have the urge to do it, inventing the reasons later”; and later on when I was sat at the desk next to him, “praxis is learning why you do something by doing it”.
 I think these are both wonderful, and a perfect summation of what we intend to hard wire in our DSA community: hand, heart and head through making and doing.